-The AMC will endeavour to have the cancellation of registered SIP mandate within 10 calendar days from the date of receipt of the cancellation request from the investor.
+In compliance with SEBI Letter No. SEBI/HO/OW/IMD/IMD-SEC1/P/2024/33679/1 dated October 25, 2024, the AMC will endeavour to have the cancellation of registered SIP mandate within 2 working days from the date of receipt of the cancellation request from the investor.
 The existing instructions/mandate would continue till the date that when it is confirmed the SIP has been cancelled.